It’s all about your strengths

 Take technology for example — as things are always rapidly changing, it’s important to stay abreast with technology.
-Grab a piece of paper and a pen and list five other areas you wish to gradually work on.
-Writing these areas down, including what small steps to take and over what timeframe, will not only keep you accountable, but help you visualize what these improvements might look like along the way.
+Grab a piece of paper and a pen and list five other areas you wish to work on gradually.
+Writing these areas down, including what small steps to take and over what timeframe, will not only keep you accountable but help you visualise what these improvements might look like along the way.
 Now, for your strengths, jot down your answers to these questions:

 – What are your key strengths?

 – What is it that you enjoy about these areas/tasks?